CLICK HERE to listen to this sermon.

 Some of you when you heard I was scheduled to preach on Halloween have said, “So, is it going to be scary?” and I’ve thought, “well, most likely for me it will be!”
 But that’s not really true, standing before I have many feelings but scary is not one of them.
 You are family to me.
 However, here is the scary part for you.
 I’m just going to get it out of the way, here in the beginning.

-Once upon a time, a long time ago, or maybe it was just a yesterday in the grand scheme of things, Frances Sink, a new member at The Unitarian Church in Westport answered her phone, and it was Doris Brenner, who then chaired the Membership Committee.
+Once upon a time, a long time ago, or maybe it was just a yesterday in the grand scheme of things, Frances Sink, a new member at The Unitarian Universalist Congregation in Westport answered her phone, and it was Doris Brenner, who then chaired the Membership Committee.
 And Doris said, “Frances We are having a new member potluck in a few weeks and I was wondering if you would help me out with it?
 I answered, “Yes.”
 Sounded simple?
 Yes, scary simple- because when I chart my journey into Unitarian Universalist ministry I trace it directly back to that moment when I said, “yes” to Doris.

 It matters when we answer “Yes.“ You might ask yourself, To what have you answered “Yes?”
 Where has it taken you or where is it taking you?
 Is it a little scary?
 Could it be if you looked at it closely?